Jojodicus/calunite/README.md

 ### Google Calendar

-For Google, this is only possible on a desktop computer.
+For Google, this is only possible on the desktop webiste.
+If you are on mobile, you can change the view at the bottom of the page.
 Go to your [Google Calendar Settings](https://calendar.google.com/calendar/u/0/r/settings) and click on your desired calendar.
 Here, you can copy the "address in iCal format".
 For non-public calendars, you'll need the secret address.